cgd306948366/PoseView/README.md

 ### Pose View Details
 Human Pose Estimation is the task of localizing body parts and estimating the pose of every person in images and videos.
-This demo is based on OpenPose(https://github.com/CMU-Perceptual-Computing-Lab/openpose) and tf-pose(https://github.com/ildoonet/tf-pose-estimation), you and use it easily for detect pose in either a video or a webcam.
+This demo is based on OpenPose(https://github.com/CMU-Perceptual-Computing-Lab/openpose), you and use it easily for detect pose in either a video or a webcam.
 **You can run this demo easily with your device, even its performance is not too good**

 ### UI effect